 Doctor of Nursing Practice (DNP) Degree

-Achieve the Highest Level of Nursing Education With a DNP Degree
+Pursue the Highest Level of Nursing Education With a DNP

-The online DNP degree1 at GCU can stimulate personal and professional growth, allowing master's prepared RNs to work toward the pinnacle of their career.
+The DNP program can stimulate personal and professional growth, allowing masters-prepared RNs to position themselves to work toward the pinnacle of their career.
 Explore principles in organizational change leadership that you can apply to your current healthcare organization.
-Become a compassionate servant leader who inspires nursing teams to continually strive for healthcare excellence.
-Examine best practices in clinical solutions.
-Demonstrate your advanced knowledge and skills by identifying a health practice or organizational change leadership topic for your direct practice improvement (DPI) project.
+Examine best practices in clinical solutions and have the opportunity to become a compassionate servant leader who inspires nursing teams to continually strive for healthcare excellence.
+Demonstrate your advanced knowledge and skills by identifying a health practice or organizational change leadership topic for your Direct Practice Improvement (DPI) project.

 - Hospitals and clinics